louzounlab/QGCN_model/README.md

 # QGCN
-> QGCN method for graph classification: https://arxiv.org/abs/2104.06750.
+> QGCN method for graph classification - you can read the full article [here](https://arxiv.org/abs/2104.06750).__
-> Use the QGCN layer instead of pooling the GCN output for a fix size.
+> TL;DR: Use the QGCN layer instead of pooling the GCN output for a fix size.

 ## Execution examples: